zalenix/portaldocs/portal-sdk/templates/top-extensions-hosting-service-ev2.md

 ### Specify ContentUnbundler bake time

 The **ContentUnbundler** EV2 template files that are shipped are now formatted to accept customized monitor durations, which is the time to wait between each stage of a deployment, also known as bake time.
-To accommodate this, the files have been renamed from:
+To accommodate this, the files have been renamed from `Blackforest.RolloutParameters.PT6H.json` to
-`Blackforest.RolloutParameters.PT6H.json`
-to:
 `Blackforest.RolloutParameters.{MonitorDuration}.json`.

 The monitor duration can be specified by updating the  `ServiceGroupRootReplacements.json` file to include a new array called "MonitorDuration", as in the following example.